bet4a/d3wiki/Internals.md

 <a name="dispatch_dispatch" href="#dispatch_dispatch">#</a> dispatch.<b>dispatch</b>(<i>arguments…</i>)

 Notifies each registered listener, passing the listener the specified *arguments*.
-The `this` context of the dispatch method will be used as the `this` context of the registered listeners.
+The `this` context of the dispatch method will be used as the context of the registered listeners.
 For example, to invoke all registered listeners with the context *foo* and the argument *bar*, say dispatch.call(*foo*, *bar*).